Institutional Effectiveness and Assessment (IEA)

 - Meet reporting obligations set by different state and federal governments, accrediting, and other external agencies.

 - This office is primarily responsible for completing a number of reports to ensure we remain in compliance with different accrediting agencies and government regulations.
 Furthermore, this office supports LCME and Middle State accreditation efforts and leads institutional research endeavors.

-- Generate and support medical education scholarships.
+- Generate and support medical education scholarship.